Fingerprint Cards: Delta ID

-In 2017, Fingerprint Cards acquired Delta ID.
+In 2017, FPC acquired Delta ID.
 Delta ID was founded in 2011 and based in California.
-Delta ID was acquired by Fingerprint Cards for US$106 million.
+Delta ID was acquired by FPC for US$106 million.
 Delta ID develops biometric authentication based on iris recognition for smartphones, PC, tablets and vehicles.
 Since the acquisition, many of the officials in Delta ID has decided to leave the company.
 In January 2018, Vice President (Vivek Khandelwal) left Delta ID and started working for another company.
 Sales manager, Dillon Xiao and CFO, Hue Harguindeguy, has also left their positions at Delta ID since the acquisition.

 Hardware & Software

-Fingerprint Cards manufacture different sensors which uses different technology for fingerprint recognition.
-These theologies include;
+FPC manufacture different sensors which uses different technology for fingerprint recognition.
+These technologies include;